-For what use, development or other matter do you Construction of a Telecommunication Facility (payphone cabinet) require a permit?
-Provide additional information about the proposal, including: plans and elevations; any information required by the planning scheme, requested by Council or outlined in a Council planning permit checklist; and if required, a description of the likely effect of the proposal.
-Cost \$ 60,000 Estimated cost of any Insert '0' if no development is proposed. development for which the If the application is for land within metropolitan Melbourne (as defined in section 3 of the Planning and Environment Act 1987)

-If the application is for land within metropolitan Melbourne (as defined in section 3 of the Planning and Environment Act 1987) and the estimated cost of the development exceeds \$1 million (adjusted annually by CPI) the Metropolitan Planning Levy must be paid to the State Revenue Office and a current levy certific e must be submitted with the application.
-Visit www.sro.vic.gov.au for information.
+For what use, development For what use, development or other matter do you require a permit?
+Construction of a Telecommunication Facility (payphone facility) Provide additional information about the proposal, including: plans and elevations; any information required by the planning scheme, requested by Council or outlined in a Council planning permit checklist; and if required, a description of the likely effect of the proposal.
+Cost \$ 60,000 A You may be required to verify this estimate.
+Estimated cost of any development for which the Insert '0' if no development is proposed.
+If the application is for land within metropolitan Melbourne (as defined in section 3 of the Planning and Environment Act 1987) and the actimated cost of the development avcord \$1 million (divisited application by CPI) the Metropolitan Planning Law must be paid to the State Revenue Office and a current levy certific e must be submitted with the application.

-permit is required
+Estimated cos development permit is required